gdsbook/book/notebooks/07_local_autocorrelation.md

 plt.show()
 ```

-Using standardised values allows us to divide each variable (the percentage that voted to leave, and its spatial lag) in two groups: above and below the average.
+Using standardized values allows us to divide each variable (the percentage that voted to leave, and its spatial lag) in two groups: above and below the average.
 This, in turn, divides a Moran Plot in four quadrants, depending on whether a given area displays a value above the mean (high) or below (low), and how its spatial lag behaves:

 * High-high (HH)
 * Low-high (LH)